back to home Brian Ascenzo Ancestral Voices production info

 is encouraged.'

-doing things that are AGAINST THE RULES!
-It's
+things that are AGAINST THE RULES!
+It's punishment!

-punishment!
-Your team has to play without you and that
+Your team has to play without you and that is supposed

-is supposed to be a BAD THING!!!
-Ideally, you wouldn't
+to be a BAD THING!!!
+Ideally, you wouldn't get any because

 First, you must accept the concept that the players